Course Code: nc5

 You will need to have a working knowledge of the basic tools in Photoshop and be able to make selections, use the Clone Stamp tool and Healing brushes, and do elementary color correction.
 If you are new to Photoshop, you should start with Introduction to Photoshop CS5.
-In addition, you will need to have a program that extracts the example files from the Zip file provided with each lesson.
 You also will need to know how to create a new file folder and locate files on your hard drive.

 A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits!

 Once a session starts, two lessons will be released each week, for the six-week duration of your course.
 You will have access to all previously released lessons until the course ends.